I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 A big advantage of this trail is that it leads through famous Bieszczady mountain pastures - picturesque vast areas typical for these mountains.
 They are called połoniny and are real eye candy.
 Plus, we get a 360° view.

-What's worth to remember is that on this route there's no mountain hut, so we need to remember to take enough food and water to hike for about 6 hours.
+What's worth remembering is that on this route there's no mountain hut, so we need to remember to take enough food and water to hike for about 6 hours.

 Route: Żabnica Skałka village → Pawlusia alp → Rysianka mountain hut → Liptowska alp mountain hut → Redykalna alp → Cukiernica clearing → Żabnica Skałka village